swamydce1/Railclippingcomputervision/README.md

 #### Special Thanks to Dr. Robail Yasrab for his guidance in 2018, without him, this wouldn't have been possible
 >https://www.linkedin.com/in/dr-robail-yasrab-578a0127/

-please refer attached photos and videos and feel free to message me here for any queries swamy.dce@gmail.com
+please refer attached photos and videos and feel free to message me here for any queries swamydce@gmail.com

 thanks,
+Swamy Nagarajan